-Located in Room 105, Peer Tutoring is available to current students who are interested in receiving one-on-one assistance from a peer who has successfully completed the course.
-Faculty-recommended peer tutors are available to work individually with students on multiple subjects to elaborate on concepts and share strategies for success.
-Peer tutors design a plan for students to improve their understanding of course material by sharing effective study methods.
-Students needing assistance from a peer tutor may apply for a weekly tutoring session per course, one-time test preparation, or study groups for a common subject.
+Located in Room 105, Peer Tutoring is available to current students who are interested in receiv-ing one-on-one assistance Tutors design a plan for students to improve their understanding of course material by sharing effective study methods.
+Stud ents needing assistance from a peer tutor may apply for a weekly tutoring session per course, onetime test preparation, or study groups for a common subject.